jamulussoftware/jamulus/COMPILING.md

 2. [Download and install qt5 with the Qt Installer](https://www.qt.io/download) (not homebrew).
 Explicitly select iOS when choosing the Qt version
 3. Go to the folder of the Jamulus source code via terminal and run `/path/to/qt/5.15.2/ios/bin/qmake -spec macx-xcode Jamulus.pro` to generate an .xcodeproject file
 4. Open the generated .xcodeproject in Xcode
-5. Navigate to the Signing & Capabilities tab and fix signing errors by setting a team.
+5. Go to the Signing & Capabilities tab and fix signing errors by setting a team.
 Xcode might tell you if you need to change anything else like the bundle id.
 6. Connect your device via USB or if you set it up via WiFi
 7. Select your device next to the play button
 8. Compile and run Jamulus by clicking on the play button